wagtail/wagtail/docs/editing_api.rst

 For another example of using model clusters, see :ref:`tagging`

-For more on ``django-modelcluster``, visit `the django-modelcluster github project page`_ ).
+For more on ``django-modelcluster``, visit `the django-modelcluster github project page`_.

-.. _the django-modelcluster github page: https://github.com/torchbox/django-modelcluster
+.. _the django-modelcluster github project page: https://github.com/torchbox/django-modelcluster

 .. _extending_wysiwyg: